IPS-LMU/The-EMU-SDMS-Manual/_book/emuDB.md

 <!-- % should be subsubsub sesion -->
 #### Label groups

 A further optional field is the `labelGroups` field.
 It contains specifications of groups of labels that can be referenced by a name given to the group while querying the `emuDB`.
-R Example \@ref(rexample:emuDB-addLabelGroup) shows how the `add_attrDefLabelGroup()` function is used to add two label groups to the `Phonetic` attribute definition.
+The R code below shows how the `add_attrDefLabelGroup()` function is used to add two label groups to the `Phonetic` attribute definition.
 One of the groups is used to reference a subset of *longVowels* and the other to reference a subset of *shortVowels* on the `Phonetic` level.

 ```r